facing-dev/vue-facing-decorator/docs/readme.md

 [To discord https://discord.gg/4exxtFgkcz](https://discord.gg/4exxtFgkcz)

-# !!!HELP!!!
+# Documents translation wanted

-Due to my poor english skils.😂 I wish someone can help me to improve the english document.
-If you want to do this, follow the steps to serve document local:
+If you would like to help us to improve out documents, follow the steps:

 1. **Fork and clone this repo
 3. cd repo/docs
 4. npm install -g http-server
 5. http-server

 Then you could access the document from the url which shown in your terminal.
 Change the files in directory `en` and PR.

 Thank you very much:)